enkelmedia/TheDashboard/README.md

 ```

 ## Extension Points
-There's something called "Counters" listed to the left.
+There's something called "Counters" listed to the left in the Dashboard.
 These are actually small classes that implements the IDashboardCounter-interface from the package.

 These classes are instantiated using Umbraco's CollectionBuilders (same as for ie ContentFinders) so you can inject any dependency you need in the constructor.